Business model for use of German National Library data services from 1 July 2012

 The DNB is introducing a "moving wall", i.e. a movable time boundary between free and charged data, for Deutsche Nationalbibliografie title data.

-This moving wall is based on the so-called "volume number" of the Deutsche Nationalbibliografie (the former number of the weekly index) and is currently set at 31 December 2010.
+This moving wall is based on the so-called "volume number" of the Deutsche Nationalbibliografie (the former number of the weekly index).

 Data which was bibliographically indexed before this date will be provided free of charge as of 1 July 2012 under CC0-terms, regardless of the format in which the data is presented.

-Data which was indexed in the Nationalbibliografie after 31 December 2010 is divided into two groups:
+Data which was indexed in the Nationalbibliografie after deadline of the moving wall is divided into two groups:

-- Charged title data which can be purchased in MARC 21, MARC 21-XML, MAB2 and MABxml formats.
+- Charged title data which can be purchased in MARC 21, MARC21-XML formats.

 Here, the subscription price or the price of a particular set of data is based on the current price list of the DNB.